Bopchy/madlibs/Notes.md

 - ToDos
     - Make a GUI for the app
         - Make design look better
-    - Add more stories
+    - Make presentation slides (let Joshua do this.
+You just edit README)
+        - To explain logic and workflow (draw what you have on your notebook + minimal text)
+    - Do presentation test run (Friday afternoon - after the mid-morning session)

+****
 - Add a way of choosing the story we want, and changing value of currentStory dynamically?
-    - Add validation check for numbers and empty fields
-    - Make presentation slides
-        - To explain logic and workflow
-    - Do presentation test run (Friday morning - after the check-in)

 Done:
+    - Add more stories
     - Use docstrings instead of comments where it makes sense
     - Fix completed story showing indices instead of entered text
     - Function for pulling word types to be added from story